rkcosmos/Data-Analyst-Nanodegree-Udacity/P7-AB-Testing/README.md

 If the new free trial screener is efficient, I expect gross conversion to be lower because student will not start free trial program if they do not feel ready.
 On another hand, in order to enhance user experience without sacrificing financial benefit net conversion should not decrease.
+Our launching criteria are as follows:

+1. Gross conversion is both statistically and practically significant lower.
+2. We are sure that net conversion is not lower than our practical limit (-0.75%).

+We will launch the new feature if and only if both criteria are fulfilled.

 #### Measuring Standard Deviation